tobogganhill/Udacity-Blockchain-Nanodegree-Project-1/README.md

     - or reject if an error happen during the execution.
     - You will need to check for the height to assign the `previousBlockHash`,
     - assign the `timestamp` and the correct `height`...At the end you need to
     - create the `block hash` and push the block into the chain array.
-Don't for get
+Don't forget
     - to update the `this.height`
     - Note: the symbol `_` in the method name indicates in the javascript convention